Create components and use them to deploy artifacts to Deployment Automation.

 Additionally, specify the template version to use.
 By controlling the version, you can roll out template changes as required.
 By default, Deployment Automation uses the latest created version.

 For details about component templates, see Component templates.

 Source Config Type

-Note: If you selected a template, this field is locked and its value is inherited from the template.
+Note: If you selected a template, the SCT options are inherited from the template.

 Import Versions Automatically

 (Optional) Select this option to set periodic imports and enable Deployment Automation to automatically poll for new versions based on the Quiet Period and Polling Period:

 Quiet Period.
 Indicates the time, in minutes, during which there's no polling.
 The Quiet Period starts after the last polling period that detected changes.
 Leave the field empty if you don't want to set the quiet period.